Tips, recommendations, and features for developing and testing Delta Live Tables pipelines

 You must specify a target schema that is unique to your environment.
 Each table in a given schema can only be updated by a single pipeline.

-By creating separate pipelines for development, testing, and production with different targets, you can keep these environments isolated.
+You can isolate these environments by creating separate pipelines for development, testing, and production with different targets.
 Using the target schema parameter allows you to remove logic that uses string interpolation or other widgets or parameters to control data sources and targets.

 Use Databricks Git folders to manage Delta Live Tables pipelines